Associate Chair, Associate Professor

 Office: CIS 3041

-Joshua M. Scacco (PhD, University of Texas at Austin, 2014) is an Associate Professor in the Department of Communication.
+Joshua M. Scacco (PhD, University of Texas at Austin, 2014) is an Associate Professor and Associate Chair of the Department of Communication.
 Dr. Scacco also serves as a Faculty Researcher with the USF-Nielsen Sunshine State Survey and is a Faculty Research Associate with the award-winning Center for Media Engagement at the University of Texas at Austin.
 He specializes in political communication, media content and effects, and quantitative research methods.

 Before coming to USF, Dr. Scacco served on the faculty at Purdue University, worked in public relations at the state and federal level, and worked for a member of legislative leadership in the Pennsylvania House of Representatives as well as a U.S. senator.